CiaraC03/DigitalRain/index.md

 ## Characters

 My next step was to choose the characters that would be displayed as digital rain.
 I had the option to create a very specific set of characters and letters or I could choose a wide range of them.
-I decided to use a bunch of different characters to display my rain to mimic the movie 'The Matrix'.
+I decided to use numerous different characters to display my rain to mimic the movie 'The Matrix'.
 In order to produce characters which were flexible, I decided to use the following: